 After 10 years in Toronto, Meg has moved back across the country to the west coast and is currently writing songs for her next album.

-2000 – Song “Buddy’s Back” recorded by West Coast bluegrass artist Tammy Fassaert, produced by John Reischman
+2000 – Song “Buddy’s Back” is recorded by West Coast bluegrass artist Tammy Fassaert, produced by John Reischman

 2001 – Release of solo original album “Driving With You” produced by John MacArthur Ellis